lribeiro/grapesjs-rulers/README.md

     * `get-guides` - get array of guides
     * `set-guides` - set guides from array e.g. `editor.runCommand('set-guides', {guides: [...]})`
     * `set-zoom` - sets zoom and updates rulers e.g. `editor.runCommand('set-zoom', {zoom: 90})`
+      * When you change the zoom through `editor.Canvas.setZoom(zoom)` or the GrapesJS UI, the rulers will update automatically.
+    * Note: rulers will also update automatically when the canvas zoom is changed via `editor.Canvas.setZoom(zoom)` or GrapesJS UI.
     * `destroy-ruler`